Research in the Department of Educational Studies

 In this section

 Research is conducted into learning in different subject domains including arts practices and their potential for developing and promoting social and cultural understanding.
-Disability and special educational needs is also an area of our interest.
 The Department embraces a wide range of research approaches including ethnography, case study and other quantitative and qualitative methods.
 Our research involves working in partnership with different communities, teachers, schools and policymakers as well as with educators from galleries, museums and faith groups, to inform teaching, learning and educational policy and practice.

-Over 60% of the Department’s research activity was judged internationally excellent or world-leading in the recent REF.
+Over 60% of the Department’s research activity was judged internationally excellent or world-leading in the last REF.

 Much of the work carried out within the Department is coordinated through three research centres, each with its own aims, publications and grant funding from research councils and charities.
 Visiting speakers, research fellows, as well as over 50 PhD and postdoctoral students contribute to a lively programme of research seminars.